Crimean Bridge

 in February 2016.
-The road bridge was inaugurated by Russian President Vladimir Putin on 15 May 2018.
+The road bridge was inaugurated by Russian president Vladimir Putin on 15 May 2018.
 It opened for cars on 16 May and for trucks on 1 October.
 The rail bridge was inaugurated on 23 December 2019 and the first scheduled passenger train crossed the bridge two days later.
 The bridge was opened for freight trains on 30 June 2020.
-A record amount of traffic, totaling 36,393 cars, was recorded on 15 August 2020.
+A record amount of traffic, totalling 36,393 cars, was recorded on 15 August 2020.

-The bridge was named the "Crimean Bridge" after an online vote in December 2017, while "Kerch Bridge" and "Reunification Bridge" were the second and third most popular choices, respectively.
+The bridge was named the Crimean Bridge after an online vote in December 2017, whilst Kerch Bridge and Reunification Bridge were the second and third most popular choices respectively.

-On 8 October 2022, an explosion occurred on the roadway leading from Russia to Crimea, causing parts of the road bridge to collapse and starting a large fire on the rail bridge, with repairs ordered to be completed by the end of July 2023.
-The repairs on the road bridge were completed ahead of schedule and it was fully re-opened on 23 February 2023.